EkuboProtocol/governance/README.md

 - Deploy it on the child chain with the L1 owner address
 - `owner()` returns the L1 owner address
-- L1-to-L2 calls are authorized only when `msg.sender` is the `L2CrossDomainMessenger` predeploy at `0x4200000000000000000000000000000000000007` and `xDomainMessageSender()` is the L1 owner
+- Owner-gated calls are authorized from either the raw owner address on L2 or an L1-to-L2 message where `msg.sender` is the `L2CrossDomainMessenger` predeploy at `0x4200000000000000000000000000000000000007` and `xDomainMessageSender()` is the L1 owner
-- The L1 owner can call `execute(target, value, data)` through that chain's `L1CrossDomainMessenger` to make arbitrary calls from the proxy
+- The owner can call `execute(target, value, data)` from either path to make arbitrary calls from the proxy

 ## Testing